-TP seek funding for 128 Police Officers (supervisors).
+128 Police Officers (supervisors) for the IBOs.
 IBOs will have a variety of functions, some being 24 hour.
 The staffing levels for these functions will vary, according to need.
 Many of the staff will be Police Staff but the functions need to be managed by Police Office supervisors.